A Community Approach

 - Achieve trust among partner agencies and the community

-The program is planning numerous activities throughout 2021 to seek public feedback and engage the public in a variety of ways.
+The program is planning numerous activities throughout 2023 to seek feedback and engage the public in a variety of ways.
 Please visit this site often for updates and connect with us using the following options.

 Sign up for the IBR Program mailing list to receive periodic communications about the program via email.

-Attend an Equity Advisory Group, Community Advisory Group and Executive Steering Group meeting; all meetings are open to the public.
+Attend an Equity Advisory Group, Community Advisory Group, Executive Steering Group, or Bi-State Legislative meeting; all meetings are open to the public.
 Meeting dates and times, materials and participation information are posted in the events calendar.

-In response to the Washington and Oregon governor’s direction to help slow and prevent the spread of coronavirus (COVID-19), all engagement will be held virtually until further notice.
 We are committed to maintaining accessibility and transparency for all virtual engagement and public meetings.
-We are aware of the technological barriers that virtual engagement may have on local communities, especially communities of color.
+We are aware of the technological barriers that virtual engagement may have on local communities, especially to equity priority communities.
 We will be culturally responsive and intentional about addressing barriers to engagement by using a racial equity lens, implementing virtual best practices, and being responsive to the guidance from local community-based organizations, community leaders and program partners.

 Americans with Disabilities Act (ADA)

 Accommodation requests for people with disabilities can be made by contacting:

 - Oregon: Call 503-731-4128, TTY 800-735-2900

 - Washington: Email email@example.com or call 855-362-4ADA (4232)